 A 7-day route in the West Highlands from Glasgow to the best shore diving sites of Scotland

 Here is the summary of the itinerary with the average time spent in each place.
-Depending on how early you start every morning or how relaxing you want your pace to be, you can spend more or less time in each place.
+Depending on how early you start every morning or how relaxing you want your pace to be, you can spend more or less time in each location.
 I give you some options in this article.
 By starting with 2 full tanks in Glasgow and refilling them in Oban, you can do the itinerary on your own.
 The last day is a no diving day to let those flying back home doing it safely after a diving trip.

 - Glasgow – 1 day